gourav-kcodes/rag_retrieval_evaluation/README.md

 correctness is low, because the extracted sentence is usually much longer and more verbose than the short reference answer, so token-level overlap with the reference is poor even when the right information was retrieved.
-**This is the whole reason these two metrics need to be reported separately**: an answer can be perfectly grounded and still score poorly on matching a reference, and an answer can match a reference's wording closely while still introducing claims the context never made.
+This is the whole reason these two metrics need to be reported separately, an answer can be perfectly grounded and still score poorly on matching a reference, and an answer can match a reference's wording closely while still introducing claims the context never made.
 Neither metric alone tells the full story.